sQu4rks/DEVNET-1970/sections/03-pyats_bgp/Readme.md

 from genie.libs import ops # noqa
 ```

-Before diving fully into writing the test let's have a look how a pyATS test case looks like in general.
+Before diving fully into writing the test let's have a look at how a pyATS test case looks like in general.

-pyATS uses it's generalized testing framework called `AEtest` (short for **A**utomated **E**asy **test**ing) to describe automated tests.
+pyATS uses a generalized testing framework called `AEtest` (short for **A**utomated **E**asy **test**ing) to describe automated tests.
 A test will usually contain at least three components:

 * One *CommonSetup* that will be run once before all the test cases.
 As the name suggests this part is for carrying out setup tasks such as connecting to your devices, load a base configuration or verify a device state prior to testing.
 * One or more *TestCase(s)*.
 These are your actual tests that verify functionality.
 TestCases either `PASS` or `FAIL`.